jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-20-checkpoint.md

 #### Section I. "Of the different Methods of calculating Simple Quantities."
 Chapter 20.
 "Of the different Methods of Calculation, and of their mutual Connection."

+> **206.** Hitherto we have only explained the different methods of calculation: namely,
+> addition, subtraction, multiplication, and division; the involution of powers,
+> and the extraction of roots.
+It will not be improper, therefore, in this place, to trace back
+> the origin of these different methods, and to explain the connection which subsists among them;
+> in order that we may satisfy ourselves whether it be possible or not for other operations
+> of the same kind to exist.
+This inquiry will throw new light on the subjects which we have considered.
+>
+> In prosecuting this design, we shall make use of a new character, which may be
+> employed instead of the expression that has been so often repeated, is equal to;
+> this sign is =, which is read *is equal to*: thus, when I write $$a = b$$,
+> this means that $$a$$ is equal to $$b$$: so, for example, 3 · 5 = 15.

 #### References